Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 - Total hours attempted: Students are expected to earn a degree or certificate within a specified number of attempted hours and are only eligible for financial aid during this time.
 The number of attempted hours cannot exceed more than 150 percent of the published length of the educational program.

-All students receiving any type of federal financial aid must meet the Standards of Academic Progress (SAP) for Financial Aid Recipients.
+All students receiving any type of federal or most state financial aid must meet the Satisfactory Academic Progress (SAP) for Financial Aid Recipients.
 The requirements for these standards are set by federal regulations.
 Students must meet all three criteria for ongoing eligibility for federal aid.

 - A student must maintain a minimum 2.0 cumulative grade point average (GPA);